Rehab Centers That Accept BCBS Insurance

 Outpatient Treatments: Once your residential rehab program is complete, you can continue treatment while living at home or in a sober living house.
 These outpatient treatments include therapy sessions and counseling that are covered under your BCBS plan.

 Sober Living Housing: Most often, the transition from radical treatment to independent recovery can be tough on patients.
-During this time, your BCBS insurance plan will cover the costs of Sober Living space.
+During this time, many forms of BCBS insurance plans will cover the costs of sober living homes.
 This is where you will transition back into normal everyday life, while still having the support of a sober living space and community.

 Besides covering rehab costs, BCBS also offers follow-up services via means of the company’s OneHealth mobile platform.
 Through this platform, BCBS offers its customers continuous support and expert assistance at all times.